 The CDKL5 genetic disorder was first described in 2004, and initial research studies began shortly thereafter.
-Early research efforts have focused on small case series reports of individuals affected by CDKL5, as well as a few attempts to characterize the CDKL5 protein, and it’s interaction with other proteins in the brain, particularly the MECP2 protein in Rett Syndrome.
-No definitive conclusions were reached.
+Early research efforts have focused on small case series reports of individuals affected by CDKL5, as well as a few attempts to characterize the CDKL5 protein and it’s interaction with other proteins in the brain, particularly the MECP2 protein in Rett Syndrome.

 Several small case series reports have attempted to describe the physical characteristics of the disorder, and establish diagnostic criteria, however, these are based on a small number of patients, and conclusions are difficult to interpret.